Opening of the Liverpool and Manchester Railway: Funeral

 Emily Huskisson planned for William Huskisson to be buried near the family home in Eartham in a small service.
 On 17 September, two days after Huskisson's death, Lord Granville and a delegation of Liverpool clergymen visited Eccles vicarage to present Emily Huskisson with a petition, signed by 264 Liverpool dignitaries, "requesting that his remains may be interred within the precincts of this town, in which his distinguished public worth and private virtue secured for him the respect and esteem of the whole community", and she agreed to his burial in Liverpool instead.
 She refused to allow any form of parade or pageantry, or a suggested gun salute.

 On 18 September Huskisson's body was placed in a coffin which was covered with black silk.
 Shortly before midnight a team of men prepared to move the coffin to a hearse which had been parked outside since the afternoon, but Emily Huskisson refused to allow them to take the body.
 Instead, she spent another night in the vicarage with the coffin.
 The next morning she left in a horse-drawn carriage with the windows covered.
 The coffin, meanwhile, set off in the hearse for Liverpool.
 Although the funeral party changed horses only at remote and quiet coaching inns to avoid attention, it gathered followers as it progressed; by the time it reached Liverpool Town Hall late that evening, the hearse was followed by at least 10 carriages and more than 500 mourners on foot.

 For William Huskisson's funeral on Friday 24 September, almost every business in Liverpool was closed.
 Huskisson had been a popular figure in Liverpool, and the authorities expected large numbers of people wishing to attend.
-In an effort to control numbers it was announced that anyone wishing to join the cortège submit a written request in writing to the Town Hall.
+In an effort to control numbers it was announced that anyone wishing to join the cortège submit a written request to the Town Hall.
 This proved impractical, and the authorities put up posters around the town advising that anyone in mourning dress would be allowed to join the procession.
 Colour-coded tickets were issued to those wishing to attend the burial, with each colour representing a different section of the cemetery, in an effort to control crowd numbers at the burial service; a total of 3,000 tickets were issued.

 Although Emily Huskisson had wanted to keep the service small-scale and free from pageantry, William Huskisson had been an instrumental figure in the development of Liverpool and there was a huge amount of sympathy and respect for him.
 Almost all the city's inhabitants who were in a position to attend the funeral lined the route; it was estimated that 69,000 people, roughly half the city's population, attended.
 Reports spoke of all available space at every window being packed with onlookers, other than the house in Duke Street in which Huskisson had stayed for the 10 days before the journey, and of people climbing trees and crowding onto roofs for a better view, despite rain and hail.